Gethe/klipper_config/README.md

 # Custom Klipper Configuration

 This is my custom configuration for the Klipper firmware.
 It is designed to be easy to set up, and highly modular.
+I made this primarily to make it easier to share macros and other settings between printers, as well as to provide a config backup in case anything unfortunate happens.

 ### :warning: Usage of this config is at your own risk :warning:

-This config is tailored to my own printers with the specific idiosyncrasies and mods they have.
+This config is tailored to my own printers with the specific idiosyncrasies and mods that they have.
 As such, it may not work well for other printers without significant changes.

 I also run [Danger Klipper](https://github.com/DangerKlippers/danger-klipper) on